8shashank/dropbox_clone/REVIEW.md

 1. Printing the files that are being synced every second can get overwhelming for the user.
 2. Change the for-in to a regular for loop in the ignoreFiles method in ignore.js.
 The for-in should be used to iterate through properties of an object, not through elements of an array.
 3. Ignoring files wasn't working (at least for Windows) because there were extra non-ASCII characters at the end of each file name in the .ignore file.
 I performed a .trim() on each element in the filesToIgnore array in the ignoreFiles method in ignore.js.
+4. Changed the ignoreFiles method to use a callback instead of return a value.